-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Group and of the Company for the current financial year.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the Group and of the Company for the current year.
 These matters were addressed in the context of our audit of the financial statements of the Group and of the Company as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-(a) Carrying amount of inventories at the lower of cost and net realisable value
+Carrying amount of inventories at the lower of cost and net realisable value

-As at 31 July 2022, the carrying amount of inventories of the Group, which comprised aluminium products was RM89,755,215.
-Details of the inventories, are disclosed in Note 11 to the financial statements.
+As at 31 July 2023, the carrying amount of inventories of the Group, which comprised aluminium products was RM92,953,762 as disclosed in Note 11 to the financial statements.

 We have focused on the audit risk that the carrying amount of inventories may not be stated at lower of cost and net realisable value.
-Writing down of inventories to net realisable value is mainly based on management estimates, which have been derived from estimates of selling prices that are subject to price volatility of aluminium and if not accounted for properly, may lead to the valuation of inventories being misstated.
+Writing down of inventories to net realisable value is mainly based on management estimates, which have been derived from estimates of selling prices that are subject to price volatility of aluminium, and if not accounted for properly, may lead to the valuation of inventories being misstated.